Older Dryas

 The Older Dryas was a stadial (cold) period between the Bølling and Allerød interstadials (warmer phases), about 14,000 years Before Present, towards the end of the Pleistocene.
-Its date is not well defined, with estimates varying by 400 years, but its duration is agreed to have been around 200 years.
+Its date range is not well defined, with estimates varying by 400 years, but its duration is agreed to have been around two centuries.

 The gradual warming since the Last Glacial Maximum (27,000 to 24,000 years BP) has been interrupted by two cold spells: the Older Dryas and the Younger Dryas (c.
 12,900–11,650 BP).
 In northern Scotland, the glaciers were thicker and deeper during the Older Dryas than the succeeding Younger Dryas, and there is no evidence of human occupation of Britain.
 In Northwestern Europe there was also an earlier Oldest Dryas (18.5–17 ka BP 15–14 ka BP).
-The Dryas are named after an indicator genus, the Arctic and Alpine plant Dryas, the remains of which are found in higher concentrations in deposits from colder periods.
+The Dryas are named after an indicator genus, the Arctic and Alpine plant Dryas octopetala, the remains of which are found in higher concentrations in deposits from colder periods.

-The Older Dryas was a variable cold, dry Blytt–Sernander period, observed in climatological evidence in only some regions, depending on latitude.
+The Older Dryas was a variable cold, dry Blytt–Sernander period, observed in climatological evidence in only some regions, dependent on latitude.
 In regions in which it is not observed, the Bølling–Allerød is considered a single interstadial period.
 Evidence of the Older Dryas is strongest in northern Eurasia, particularly part of Northern Europe, roughly equivalent to Pollen zone Ic.

 Dates

 In the Greenland oxygen isotope record, the Older Dryas appears as a downward peak establishing a small, low-intensity gap between the Bølling and the Allerød.
 That configuration presents a difficulty in estimating its time, as it is more of a point than a segment.
 The segment is small enough to escape the resolution of most carbon-14 series, as the points are not close enough together to find the segment.

 One approach to the problem assigns a point and then picks an arbitrary segment.
 The Older Dryas is sometimes considered to be "centered" near 14,100 BP or to be 100 to 150 years long "at" 14,250 BP.

-A second approach finds carbon-14 or other dates as close to the end of the Bølling and the beginning of the Allerød as possible and then selects endpoints that based on them: for example, 14,000–13,700 BP.
+A second approach finds carbon-14 or other dates as close to the end of the Bølling and the beginning of the Allerød as possible and then selects endpoints that are based on them: for example, 14,000–13,700 BP.

 The best approach attempts to include the Older Dryas in a sequence of points as close together as possible (high resolution) or within a known event.

-For example, pollen from the island of Hokkaidō, Japan, records a Larix pollen peak and matching sphagnum decline at 14,600–13700 BP.
+For example, pollen from the island of Hokkaidō, Japan, records a larch pollen peak and matching sphagnum decline at 14,600–13700 BP.
 In the White Sea, a cooling occurred at 14,700–13,400/13,000, which resulted in a re-advance of the glacier in the initial Allerød.
 In Canada, the Shulie Lake phase, a re-advance, is dated to 14,000–13,500 BP.
 On the other hand, varve chronology in southern Sweden indicates a range of 14,050–13,900 BP.

-Capturing the Older Dryas by high resolution continues to be of interest to climatologists.